 Classes may include topics such as reading, money and budgeting, everyday numbers (math, time, schedules, distance and measurements), computers, communication and improving skills needed at work.

-Hands-on workshops such as gardening, woodshop, cooking and community access give students an opportunity to apply skills learned in the classroom.
+Workshops such as gardening, woodshop, cooking, community access and book clubs give students an opportunity to apply skills learned in the classroom.

-Classes are offered at Paraquad.
+Classes are at Paraquad.

 Free or low-cost transportation to the education site is available from most locations.

 To be eligible for Continuing Education programs, a student must meet all three requirements.

 - Must reside in St. Louis City or St. Louis County.

 - Must have a diagnosed and documented developmental disability that is attributable to: